MichelHMachado/navEase/README.md

 3. Make changes to the code and the extension will automatically reload.

 For Firefox development:
-   Only diference is using npm dev:firefox
+   Only difference is using npm dev:firefox

 ## Contributing
 Contributions are welcome!
 Please follow these steps: